The Act, Not the Body

 This poem is specifically formatted for mobile devices.
 However, for the best possible reading experience, I recommend reading it on a desktop computer.

 For the past 10 years, Aimee has worked extensively across academia as a research associate, lecturer, curator, tutor, and post-doctoral researcher.
-As a Researcher Developer at the University of Liverpool, she facilitated academic writing retreats and coached researchers in achieving their most ambitious writing goals.

 http://www.aimeeblackledge.com